Halichondrin B

 Halichondrin B is a polyether macrolide originally isolated from the marine sponge Halichondria okadai by Hirata and Uemura in 1986.
-In the same report, these authors also reported the exquisite anticancer activity of halichondrin B against murine cancer cells both in culture and in in vivo studies.
-Halichondrin B was highly prioritized for development as a novel anticancer therapeutic by the United States National Cancer Institute and, in 1991, was the original test case for identification of mechanism of action (in this case, tubulin-targeted mitotic inhibitor) by NCI's then-brand-new "60-cell line screen".
+In that report, the authors described the purification, chemical structure and exquisite anticancer activity of halichondrin B against murine cancer cells in vitro and murine tumor models in vivo.
+Shortly thereafter, the Developmental Therapeutics Program (DTP) at the U.S. National Cancer Institute (NCI) designated halichondrin B a high priority for development as a novel anticancer drug.
+In 1991, halichondrin B was the original test case for identification of mechanism of action (in this case, tubulin-targeted mitotic inhibitor) by NCI's then-brand-new 60-cell line screen.
+In 1992, it was discovered that halichondrin B's anticancer activity resided in its so-called "Right Half" macrocyclic lactone moiety (C1-C38), which represents about 2/3 of the size of the full halichondrin B molecule.

+Chemical synthesis

-The complete chemical synthesis of halichondrin B was achieved by Yoshito Kishi and colleagues at Harvard University in 1992, an achievement that ultimately enabled the discovery and development of the structurally simplified and pharmaceutically optimized analog eribulin (E7389, ER-086526, NSC-707389).
-Eribulin was approved by the U.S. Food and Drug Administration on November 15, 2010, to treat patients with metastatic breast cancer who have received at least two prior chemotherapy regimens for late-stage disease, including both anthracycline- and taxane-based chemotherapies.
-Eribulin is marketed by Eisai Co. under the tradename Halaven.
+The complete chemical synthesis of halichondrin B was achieved by Yoshito Kishi and colleagues at Harvard University in 1992, an achievement that enabled discovery and development of the structurally simplified, pharmaceutically optimized analog eribulin (previously, B1939, ER-086526, E7389, NSC-707389).
+Eribulin is approved in the U.S., EU, Japan, Canada and other jurisdictions for treatment of certain patients with breast cancer or liposarcoma, and is marketed by Eisai under the tradename Halaven.

-More recently, another halichondrin B derivative, E7130, was synthesized in collabortaion by Eisai Co. and the Kishi lab, and has entered clinical trials.
+More recently, a "full-sized" halichondrin analog, E7130, was synthesized under collaborative efforts between the Kishi group at Harvard and chemists at Eisai's Tsukuba Research Laboratories (Tsukuba, Japan).
+E7130 entered clinical trials for cancer in Japan (NCT03444701).
+Prior to his death in 2023, Kishi had developed a deep interest in the chemical nature and biological activities of the so-called "Left Half" of the halichondrins.
+Sadly, none of his extensive work in this area had reached publication at the time of his death.